 - Use the Type Tool to add the following title: Block groups in Manhattan where demand exceeds supply for electronics stores.

 - Use the Selection Tool and Properties tab to rearrange, realign, or resize the title and title rectangle as you want.

 - Save the map.

 Now that your map is finished, you'll export it as a PDF file that you can share with members of your company.
 (See the result link at the top of this page for an example PDF.)

-- On the ribbon, click File and choose Save As.
+- From the File menu, choose Save As.

 - In the Save As window, for Save as type, choose PDF.
 Choose a location and name to save the file and click Save.